scalable-web-systems/ex-docker-with-mongodb/README.md

-# Docker with MongoDB
+# Docker Compose, MongoDB, Service

 This example demonstrates how to create a simple service using Express, MongoDB, and Docker.
+The goal is the write a simple service that connects to a MongoDB service and stores data persistently on disk.
+We will also want to connect to this service from a browser running on our host platform.

 ## Setup